 Break off chunks of the cheese dough and use the palms of your hands to form them into balls of uniform size.

-Heat the oil to 350 F in a deep fryer.
+Heat the oil to 350 F in a deep fryer or fill a heavy bottomed pot with approximately 4 inches of oil.

 Lightly dredge the balls in extra flour and shake off the excess.
 Fry them in the hot oil until golden brown, approximately 2 to 3 minutes.